-Did you hear exogenous ketones prevent fat loss on a ketogenic diet?
+Did you hear that exogenous ketones prevent fat loss on a ketogenic diet?

-Because there have been several rumors floating around online that taking exogenous ketones will stop your body from making its own ketones so you’ll never get to burn your stored fat reserves.
+Because there have been several rumors floating around online that taking exogenous ketones will stop your body from making its own ketones so you’ll never get to burn your own stored fat.

-Yet most ketoers use an exogenous ketone supplement daily and say it improves their fat burning potential, increases their energy levels, and helps them achieve jaw-dropping weight loss results.
+Yet the majority of keto dieters use an exogenous ketone supplement daily because they say it helps with healthy weight loss, increases their energy levels, and helps them achieve jaw-dropping body composition results.

-Could exogenous ketones be the reason you’re not banking scale victories on keto?
+Could exogenous ketones be the reason you’re not racking up fat loss victories on keto?

-Before we get to the answer of whether adding EK to your diet is a good idea, you need to know the role they play in ketosis first.
+Before we get to the answer of whether adding exogenous ketones to your diet is a good idea, you need to understand the role they play in ketosis.

 Keto, ketosis, and ketones are all buzzwords you’re likely to hear in ketogenic diet chats and forums, yet many newbies are still unsure of what each one means.